What is salary sacrifice in superannuation?

 An extra $50 a week could add around $294,536.

-If you are aspiring to buy your first home, salary sacrificing super can act as an efficient savings method.
+If you’re aspiring to buy your first home, salary sacrificing super can also act as an efficient savings method.

-The First Home Super Saver scheme allows individuals from July 1st 2018 to apply to withdraw voluntary contributions made to superannuation for a deposit on their first home.
+The First Home Super Saver scheme allows individuals to apply to withdraw voluntary contributions made to superannuation for a deposit on their first home.

 With these benefits comes certain rules and regulations, the largest being the concessional cap.

-Salary sacrifice contribution to super is a concessional contribution, and needs to be counted towards the concessional cap.
+Salary sacrifice contributions to super are categorised as concessional contributions, and need to be counted towards the concessional cap.

-You also can’t claim deductions or tax offsets for before-tax contributions.
+Keep in mind, you can’t claim extra deductions or tax offsets for concessional contributions.

 This is because you’re already paying less tax (15%) on the amounts you pay into your super.

-Salary sacrifice certainly has it’s benefits, if this sounds like something that would interest you, reach out to your employer, or for any more information check out the ATO website (https://ato.gov.au/super).
+Salary sacrifice certainly has its benefits, and if it sounds like something that would interest you, you could also reach out to your employer, or check out the ATO website, for more information.

 The information in this article is prepared by Spaceship Capital Limited (ABN 67 621 011 649, AFSL 501605).
 It is general in nature as it has been prepared without taking account of your objectives, financial situation or needs.